-Symptoms: If your dog shows signs of any of these symptoms, consult your veterinarian immediately to determine if your dog is suffering from diabetes or any other potential illnesses.
+Symptoms: Symptoms of kidney disease vary and may come on gradually.
+Often your pet’s kidneys can compensate as they lose their functionality.
+By the time you notice symptoms in your dog, it may be very late.
+If your dog shows signs of any of these symptoms, consult your veterinarian immediately to determine if your dog is suffering from renal failure or any other potential illnesses:

-Treatment: Diabetes treatment will vary depending on the severity of the disease as determined by your veterinarian.
-With any of these treatments, it is best if you keep weekly, or even daily records of your pet’s progress.
+Treatment: Treatment from your veterinarian will vary depending on the severity of kidney disease or failure.
+With any of treatments, it is best if you keep weekly, or even daily records of your pet’s progress.
 Some potential treatments include:

 The Old Dog House is a nonprofit, 501(c)(3) charitable organization located in Jacksonville, Florida, dedicated to giving older and senior dogs a second chance at a new life.
 At so many shelters, the age of a dog determines its chances of reaching the adoption floor to find a new forever home.As a result, many wonderful dogs are denied the ability to live out their lives in dignity, surrounded by love.
 The Old Dog House aims to enlighten the public to the joys of owning an older or senior dog through educational programs and to place rescued dogs into true forever homes through adoption programs.
 The dogs that come into the care of The Old Dog House will remain in our care until adopted.
 We rely solely on donations from the public to support our organization.
 100% of donations received are used for the care and rehabilitation of the dogs at The Old Dog House.
 Every penny makes a difference and is greatly appreciated!